Human Rights and Social Justice

 |Team / Learning Community Meetings or Reflection|

-To receive 1.5 Continuing Education Units (CEU) you will need to attend the full symposium and return a completed study guide AFTER the program.
+Required for CEU credit: To maximize your experience during the symposium and to earn 1.5 Continuing Education Units (CEU) you will need to read and complete the preparatory materials, attend the full symposium and submit a required assignment and completed study guide AFTER the program.
 The study guide has questions to be answered before attending the October program and afterwards.
-It is available here.
+It is available here and asks that you:

 Lodging & Directions